Akashkunwar/IIT-Madras-Datahacks/readme.md

 *   `Conclusion : `
  Most of the stock market around the globe works in very similar manner and behave similarly.

+## Deployment
+To deploy the model download this repository in zip file and extract to any directory in yout PC.
+Install streamlit in your pc by :
+> pip install streamlit

+Than run the powercell or command pannel in the same directory where you have extracted file and enter command:
+> streamlit run app.py

 ## Links
 * [Youtube video link](https://youtu.be/UupM2qIrpZc)